-Usurper of Syria
+Usurper of Emesa, Syria

 .
 Julius Aurelius Sulpicius Uranius Antoninus was a usurper who rose to power in Syria.
 Uranius was known as the priest-king.
-He successfully defended Emesa against the Persian invasion led by Shapur I in 253 AD.
+He successfully defended Emesa against the Persian invasion led by Shapur I in 253AD.
 Although the Persians succeeded in sacking Antioch, they withdrew from the region.
-Uranius, proclaimed himself emperor during the turbulent year of 253 AD, which marked the fall of Aemilian and the rise of power for Valerian I.
+Uranius was proclaimed perhaps a local ruler or emperor during the turbulent year of 253AD, which marked the fall of Aemilian and the rise of power for Valerian I.

-The precise events that led to Uranius’ death has escaped history.
+The precise events that led to Uranius’ death have escaped history.
 It is known by his coinage that he coined money at both Emesa and Antioch suggesting that perhaps he had taken Antioch following the withdrawal of the Persian forces.
-His coinage also attempts to drawn a connection with Elagabalus who also struck aureii displaying the Stone of Emesa, the black stone believed to have been thrown to earth by the gods during Elagabalus’ reign.
+His coinage also attempts to draw a connection with Elagabalus who also struck aureii displaying the Stone of Emesa, the black stone believed to have been thrown to earth by the gods during Elagabalus’ reign.
 It is highly doubtful that there was a blood connection between the two men.
 The only common bond was their shared office of high priest in the city of Emesa.

-Mints: Antioch, Emesa
+Mints: Emesa (possibly Antioch)

-Obverse Legends: Emesa
+Obverse Legends: Emesa Aureus & Denarius Latin

 L IVL AVR SVLP VRA ANTONINVS